A problem in Social choice

 Suppose to face the problem to rank individuals on the basis of their performances when acting within groups.
 How is it possible to do in a fair way?
 Of course, how to do it depends on the underlying assumptions one wants to consider.
 However, a typical approach in this area is the following.
 Call ranking function any function acting from the ranking over the family of the subsets of a given finite set N to the ranking on the set N itself.
 Consider a short list of independent properties such a function should fulfill, and prove that this set of properties characterizes a precise function.
 We propose and illustrate a list of four properties, and we prove that this list is sufficient to define a unique ranking function.
 We also prove that the properties are independent, we discuss a dual approach, and we illustrate some possible variants of the problem.

-Keywords: Social choice, ranking, neutrality, coalitional anonimity, monotonicity
+Keywords: Social choice ranking neutrality coalitional anonimity monotonicity

 Other papers in the same session